Province of Verona

 The province is cosmopolitan in nature.
-It is bordered by Italian Tyrol in the north, Province of Vicenza and Province of Padua in the east.
-Province of Rovigo and Province of Mantua in south and Lake Garda in the west.
+It is bordered by Italian Tyrol in the north, province of Vicenza and province of Padua in the east, province of Rovigo and province of Mantua in the south, and Lake Garda in the west.
 From north to south the maximum extent of the province is 50 miles while it is 25 miles from east to west.